-The MBSR program is an eight-week workshop taught by Dr. Mark Brown, a certified trainer, that entails weekly group meetings (two-hour classes) and a one-day retreat (six-hour mindfulness practice) between sessions six and seven, homework and instruction in three formal techniques: mindfulness meditation, body scanning and simple yoga postures.
+The MBSR program is an eight-week workshop taught by Dr. Mark Brown, a certified trainer, that entails weekly group meetings (two-hour classes) and a one-day retreat (six-hour mindfulness practice) between sessions six and seven, homework and instruction in four foundational practices: sitting meditation, walking meditation, body scan, and mindful movement.

 The program is offered worldwide and is offered in hospitals, universities and a wide variety of businesses.

 Since its inception, more than 24,000 people have completed the Mindfulness Based Stress Reduction (MBSR) Program and learned how to use their innate resources and abilities to respond more effectively to stress, pain, and illness.

 The last two decades of research have shown that MBSR participants had:

 developed effective abilities to cope and manage stress